After such a long wait it is great to be able to say with the Psalmist:

 Should you find yourself going the same way as others, always try to maintain a 2m gap to the next person.
 Please bear this in mind when you are holding a conversation with others outdoors.

-When we have tea and coffee at the end of the service, the rules change slightly:
+In the near future, we will restart tea and coffee at the end of the service.

 wear a mask on entry, and wash your hands